Alton Circular Walk

 Lunch and tea

-Alton also has a Caffè Nero open till 5pm Monday to Saturday and 4.30pm Sundays and a Costa Coffee open till 6pm Monday to Friday, 5.30pm Saturdays and 4.30pm on Sundays.
+Tea stops in Alton include a Caffè Nero open till 5pm Monday to Saturday and 4.30pm Sundays and a Costa Coffee open till 6pm Monday to Friday, 5.30pm Saturdays and 4.30pm on Sundays.
+It also has several pubs.

-Picnic: There are several fine places for a picnic on the section between East Worldham and Selborne, particularly the pasturelands around King John’s Hill and the clearings in the Binswood.
+Picnic: There are several fine places for a picnic on the section between East Worldham and Selborne, particularly in the clearings in the Binswood and around the pond in paragraph 42.
 The Long and Short Lythe valleys on the last half mile into Selborne, as well as the hill leading up to the church, are also particularly enchanting picnic spots.
-A possible picnic spot is also mentioned in paragraph 139 on a) Short walk from Chawton, though the churchyard in Chawton might be even nicer.
+On a) Short walk from Chawton the churchyard at Upper Farringdon has several pleasant benches.

 Book